Data retention and archive in Azure Monitor Logs

 - Archive: Lets you keep older, less used data in your workspace at a reduced cost.
 You can access data in the archived state by using search jobs and restore.
 You can currently keep data in archived state for up to 7 years.
 In the coming months, it will be possible to extend archive to 12 years.

 This article describes how to configure data retention and archiving.

 Each workspace has a default retention setting that's applied to all tables.
 You can configure a different retention setting on individual tables.

 During the interactive retention period, data is available for monitoring, troubleshooting, and analytics.
 When you no longer use the logs, but still need to keep the data for compliance or occasional investigation, archive the logs to save costs.

 Archived data stays in the same table, alongside the data that's available for interactive queries.
 When you set a total retention period that's longer than the interactive retention period, Log Analytics automatically archives the relevant data immediately at the end of the retention period.

 The archive period can only be set at the table level, not at the workspace level.

-When you shorten an existing retention policy, it takes 30 days for Azure Monitor to remove data, to prevent data loss in error configuration, and let you revert it.
+When you shorten an existing retention setting, Azure Monitor waits 30 days before removing the data, so you can revert the change and avoid data loss in the event of an error in configuration.
 You can purge data immediately when required.

-You can set the workspace default retention policy in the Azure portal to 30, 31, 60, 90, 120, 180, 270, 365, 550, and 730 days.
-You can set a different policy for specific tables by configuring the retention and archive policy at the table level.
-If you're on the free tier, you'll need to upgrade to the paid tier to change the data retention period.
+You can set a Log Analytics workspace's default retention in the Azure portal to 30, 31, 60, 90, 120, 180, 270, 365, 550, and 730 days.
+You can apply a different setting to specific tables by configuring retention and archive at the table level.
+If you're on the free tier, you need to upgrade to the paid tier to change the data retention period.

 From the Log Analytics workspaces menu in the Azure portal, select your workspace.